TL;DR

 Every service vertical has the same operational structure: intake, triage, dispatch, communication, collection, renewal, escalation.

-One platform.
+One model.
 Many verticals.
-One architecture.
+One runtime.

 6 / 6